A Shimorin-type analytic model on an annulus for left-invertible operators and applications: Abstract

 \section{Abstract}

-A new analytic model for left-invertible operators is introduced and investigated.
-We show that left-invertible operator $T$, which satisfies certain conditions can be modelled as a multiplication operator $\mul$ on a reproducing kernel Hilbert space of vector-valued analytic functions on an annulus or a disc.
-Similar result for composition operators in $\ell^2$ -spaces is established.
+A new analytic model for left-invertible operators, which extends both Shimorin's analytic model for left-invertible and analytic operators and Gellar's model for bilateral weighted shift is introduced and investigated.
+We show that a left-invertible operator $T$, which satisfies certain conditions can be modelled as a multiplication operator $\mul$ on a reproducing kernel Hilbert space of vector-valued analytic functions on an annulus or a disc.
+A similar result for composition operators in $\ell^2$-spaces is established.